20 Must-Try Chinese Restaurants in Boston

 Sumiao Hunan Kitchen

-Getting takeout here is a good move, but the bright, modern, and beautiful interior decor of this Kendall Square spot hints at the bold flavors to come.
-Hunaese cuisine is spicy, but not in the same, mouth-numbing way that categorizes Sichuan flavors more commonly found around Boston.
-Taste the play of fermentation, heat, vinegar, and smoke through colorful dishes like fried cauliflower and pork belly with duo jiao (a chopped-chili sauce), “beef on fire” with black rice, and purple yam bao buns.
+Hunanese cuisine is spicy, but not in the same, mouth-numbing way that categorizes Sichuan flavors more commonly found around Boston.
+Taste the play of fermentation, heat, vinegar, and smoke through colorful dishes like fried cauliflower and pork belly with duo jiao (a chopped-chili sauce), “beef on fire” with Fresno pepper, cilantro, and banana pepper.

 Chef Peter Wang has grown a “mini juicy buns” empire thanks to his Dumpling Café, located elsewhere in Chinatown; Dumpling Kingdom in Allston; and Dumpling Palace in the Back Bay.
-But those soft buns filled with molten, porky soup also star at his street-food focused spot, which first opened in 1998.
-Other authentic Taiwanese dishes found here are the equally craveable crispy pan-fried dumplings, a flaky scallion pancake rolled up with roast beef, succulent fried pork chops, garlicky sautéed watercress, and more.
+But soft buns filled with molten, porky soup are also available from this street-food focused spot, which Wang first opened in Chinatown in 1998.
+What’s more, you can also find plenty of other crave-able Taiwanese and Chinese dishes, such as crispy pan-fried dumplings, a flaky scallion pancake rolled up with roast beef, succulent fried pork chops, garlicky sautéed watercress, and more.

 Winsor Dim Sum Café

-Rather than roving carts, here you’ll check off your small-plate selections on a slip of paper, hand it to a server, and be rewarded with a feast of shumai, spare ribs in black bean sauce, wok-charred chow fun noodles, Sichuan-style beef stomach, and more.
+Although carts don’t rove the dining room at this Chinatown dim sum favorite, you’re normally able to check off your small-plate selections on a slip of paper, hand it to a server, and be rewarded with a feast of shumai, spare ribs in black bean sauce, wok-charred chow fun noodles, Sichuan-style beef stomach, and more.
+We’re still waiting for the dining room to reopen, but in the meanwhile you can simply check off your “yes, please!” plates via third-party apps for delivery—or better yet, place a call and pick up some takeout yourself.

 Zoe’s Chinese Restaurant